William Cronon's Students

 Fields of Interest: Environmental history, energy politics, American West, transnational history, public policy, legal history

-Current Projects: The Bet: Paul Ehrlich, Julian Simon, and the Gamble Over Earth's Future (forthcoming with Yale University Press); Crude Politics: The California Oil Market, 1900-1940 (University of California Press, 2005); history of environmental law, energy and climate politics, and overseas resource extraction.
+Current Project: The Rise (and Fall) of Environmental Law.
+Author of The Bet: Paul Ehrlich, Julian Simon, and Our Gamble Over Earth's Future (Yale University Press, 2013); Crude Politics: The California Oil Market, 1900-1940 (University of California Press, 2005)

 Barbara D. Savage